prisma/language-tools/packages/vscode/README.md

 * Code Completion
     * Completion results appear for symbols as you type.
     * You can trigger this manually with the Ctrl+Space shortcut.
+* Quick Fixes
+    * Quickly fix typos in model names
+    * Suggests to create new models/enums with a single click
 * Documentation help
     * Information about the documentation of a completion result pops up as completion results are provided.
 * Quick info on hover